msbnaeem/NodeJS-Application/README.txt

-This Project has 4 milestones so keep tuned for more commits, since this is the first/four part.
+This Project had 4 milestones